-Daniel and I spent five weeks in Sibiu, so it’s safe to say we thoroughly ate our way through the small Romanian city.
+Daniel and I spent five weeks in Sibiu and it’s safe to say we thoroughly ate our way through the small Romanian city.

-On our first weekend there, we met up with Adrian, a Sibiu local and the owner of Urban Brewery.
-Of course, we talked all things beer and tried his latest creations, but the conversation also drifted to the best restaurants in Sibiu.
+On our first weekend there we met up with Adrian, a Sibiu local and the owner of Urban Brewery.
+Of course, we talked all things craft beer in Sibiu and tried his latest creations, but the conversation also drifted to the best restaurants in Sibiu.

 Without further ado, here are six tried and true Sibiu restaurants that the locals love!

 Location: Tîrgului No. 10, 550195, Sibiu, RO

 This adorable little place is run by Adrian’s friend Bebe and is one of his go-to Sibiu restaurants for a date night.

 Syndicat Gourmet is located in the lower part of Sibiu’s old town, about five minutes walking from the small square.
 Tucked into a house on a colorful, winding, cobblestone road, it has all the personality we’ve come to expect from the city.